Entrar

 nature sustantivo

-1. The essential qualities or characteristics by which something is recognized.
+1. the essential qualities or characteristics by which something is recognized.

 The artist's nature was reflected in her vibrant and expressive paintings, which captured the beauty of the human experience.
 La naturaleza del artista se reflejaba en sus pinturas vibrantes y expresivas, que capturaban la belleza de la experiencia humana.

-2. A causal agent creating and controlling things in the universe.
+2. a causal agent creating and controlling things in the universe.

 The nature of the universe is governed by laws that scientists have yet to fully understand, but they continue to study the cosmos to uncover its secrets.
 La naturaleza del universo está gobernada por leyes que los científicos aún no han logrado comprender completamente, pero continúan estudiando el cosmos para descubrir sus secretos.

-3. The natural physical world including plants and animals and landscapes etc..
+3. the natural physical world including plants and animals and landscapes etc..

 The hikers spent hours exploring the great outdoors, marveling at the beauty of nature that surrounded them in the mountains.
 Los excursionistas pasaron horas explorando el gran exterior, asombrados por la belleza de la naturaleza que los rodeaba en las montañas.

-4. The complex of emotional and intellectual attributes that determine a person's characteristic actions and reactions.
+4. the complex of emotional and intellectual attributes that determine a person's characteristic actions and reactions.

 Her nature was to be fiercely independent, which often led her to take on too much responsibility and neglect her own needs.
 Su naturaleza era ser altamente independiente, lo que a menudo la llevaba a asumir demasiadas responsabilidades y descuidar sus propias necesidades.

-5. A particular type of thing.
+5. a particular type of thing.

 The nature of her artistic talent was evident in every brushstroke she made on the canvas.
 La naturaleza de su talento artístico era evidente en cada pincelada que hacía sobre el lienzo.